cardboard-iguana/cardboard-iguana.com/notes/how-to-use-find-with-file-metadata.md

-# How to Use “find” With File Metadata
+# How to Use "find" With File Metadata

 author:: Nathan Acks
 date:: 2022-08-05